 - Trailer winches and rollers are becoming targets for thieves – since replacement is rarely required, peen the attachment bolts

-Finally, remove most equipment once a boat is broken into is hard to secure.
-So, seriously consider taking high value items such as electronic gear home with you when you leave
+Finally, remove hard to secure, high value items such as electronic gear and take them home with you when you leave

 Exposure comes in two categories: exposure to observation and exposure to detection.
 These are closely related but you must take active steps to see that the are both a problem for the thief.
 Delay buys you a lot of exposure to observation, but as much as possible, avoid leaving your boat, trailer, or equipment in a secluded location.